-The Draft Minutes from the Parish Council Meeting held on Monday 11th January 2021 are now available.
-The date of the next Parish Council Meeting is due to be held on Monday 22nd February, the agenda will be available nearer to the time.
+The Draft Minutes from the Parish Council Meeting held on Monday 22nd February 2021 are now available.
+The date of the next Parish Council Meeting is due to be held on Monday 12th April, the agenda will be available by Thursday 1st April

 There is a growing Cricket Club, the Cricket Pavilion has been extended, which is situated in Upper Benefield.